Arnold Johnson (industrialist): Buying, and moving, the Philadelphia Athletics

 Second, the franchise was enveloped in a power struggle between two branches of the Mack family—essentially, Roy and Earle, Mack's two sons from his first marriage, were ranged against Connie's second wife and their son from that union, Connie Jr. Roy and Earle were unwilling to depart from their family's bargain-basement approach to running the team, and dismissed their half-brother's proposed innovations almost out of hand.
 Connie Jr. then made an alliance with the heirs of franchise co-founder Benjamin Shibe, and began taking steps to upgrade the team and the park.
 One of the few things on which the two factions agreed was that it was time for Connie Sr. to step down as manager; the three brothers persuaded their father to retire at the end of the season though he nominally remained team president.
-Matters came to a head when Connie Jr. and the Shibes decided to sell the team.
-However, Roy and Earle ended the struggle by buying out their half-brother and the Shibes in July.
+Matters came to a head when Connie Jr. and the Shibes decided to sell the team, only for Roy and Earle to end the struggle by buying out their half-brother and the Shibes in July.
 However, to do so, they mortgaged the team to Connecticut General Life Insurance Company (now part of CIGNA) and pledged Shibe Park as collateral.
 As the A's languished at the bottom of the standings, attendance dwindled, depriving the team of badly needed revenue that could have serviced the debt.
 By 1954, the once-proud team was close to bankruptcy.
 The Macks were all but forced to put the team up for sale.